Leegenux/mini-system/installation/README.md

 ## Prerequisite

-A working Linux system is required to install the operating system.
+A working Linux system is required to install the customized one of this project.

 Besides that, please ensure that you have these packages available: